Advertisement

 By Jamie Schneider

 In terms of brain health, one particular herb takes the cake: rosemary.
-Below, Lugavere shares what makes rosemary an all-star for mental clarity and how to reap the benefits daily.
+Below, Lugavere shares what makes this herb an all-star for mental focus and how to reap the benefits.

 According to Lugavere, rosemary (and parsley, for what it's worth) is a very concentrated source of polyphenols.
 "That's why herbs tend to have very strong bitter flavors, due to these organic compounds that are beneficial to health," he notes.